 As a pet owner, it is your job to be vigilant for signs of illness in your canine pal.
 Animals are notoriously good at masking signs of illness, particularly when the symptoms are mild and easily overlooked in the first place.
 Often, by the time an owner realizes that their pet is sick, the condition that ails them is fairly well advanced.

 Fortunately, there are some symptoms of heartworms that every owner should be aware of.
 These include the following signs of heartworms in dogs:

 - A soft, gentle cough that is non-productive (it doesn’t produce any mucus)

 - General lethargy

 - Reluctance to play or exercise

 - Breathing problems

-- Bulging chest (caused by accumulation of fluid in the lungs)
+- Bulging chest (caused by an accumulation of fluid in the lungs)